NightWhistler/nightwhistler.net/_posts/2019-01-17-gilette-commercial.md

 teeth and shoving his emotions down.
 Of not showing pain, of trying to put on a strong front because "boys don't cry".

-This effort is then what becomes the sunken cost...
+This effort is then what becomes the sunk cost...
 You embraced something at great personal expense, changed yourself to fit an image.
 Then someone comes along and tells you that this image you have worked so hard to conform to is actually a bad thing.
 They even use the word "toxic"